Piotr Rubik: Opisanie Świata

 November 8, 2011 was when Rubik released Opisanie Świata.
 The project once again united him with Zbigniew Ksiązek, who wrote the lyrics.
 Opisanie Świata was, to a degree, similar to "Habitat", in which love was a central theme.
 This work also was described as a rock opera by Piotr Rubik, as it included drums and guitars, unlike any of his other compositions.

 The soloists featured in Opisanie Świata were Zofia Nowakowska, Grzegorz Wilk, Marta Moszczyńska, Michał Gasz, and Ewa Prus.

 Popular and critical appeal

 Some claim Rubik's work is classical music, although some critics point that he is very active in the world of popular mass media and that his compositions are rather more similar to popular music with sacral elements, and arranged for orchestra.
 Unlike many composers considered classical, Rubik often gives interviews to popular media and records music videos to his compositions.

-His acclaim in popular culture is very warm, indeed — his albums are one of the most frequently bought CDs in Poland.
+His albums are one of the most frequently bought CDs in Poland.
 Furthermore, some the individual songs from "Tu Es Petrus", "Psałterz Wrześniowy" and "Habitat" have been re-recorded as pop songs and music videos created for them.